You also need to think carefully about where you post your job offer. Ask yourself the following questions:

 Posting vacancies on "Make it in Germany" job listings

-Are you interested in publishing your job offer on "Make it in Germany"?
+Are you interested in reaching skilled professionals from abroad as well?
+Publish your job offers on the “Make it in Germany” – job listings.

-The advantage of your job posting is that you can address qualified professionals from all over the world easily.
-Ideally, you should also write your job offer in English.
-Besides, professionals from abroad often need more information about the advertised job.
-Please note our tips on writing job vacancies.
+Ideally, you should also formulate your offer in English.
+Foreign qualified professionals often need more information about the advertised position.
+Please note the tips for formulating a job vacancies.

 Job listings abroad